-CPL may be applied toward the courses in the A.A., A.S., A.A.T., or A.A.S. degree or certificate programs only for the purpose of satisfying prerequisites or graduation requirements.
+CPL may be applied toward the courses applicable for any degree or certificate programs offered at Jefferson College.
+CPL credit must be used only for the purpose of satisfying prerequisites or graduation requirements.

 All work assessed for CPL must meet or exceed "C" level work.
-"C" level work criteria shall be determined by Jefferson College faculty, division chair, or evaluation committee.
+"C" level work criteria shall be determined by Jefferson College faculty, Interim Associate Dean, or evaluation committee.